Samsung/tizen-docs/docs/application/native/guides/graphics/cairo.md

 <a name="draw"></a>
 ## Drawing with Cairo

 Drawing with Cairo to a surface is accomplished by calling the common backend interface functions.
 These rendering functions must be called properly for each backend.
-For more information on the common rendering functions, see the [Cairo: A Vector Graphics Library](http://www.cairographics.org/manual/)manual.
+For more information on the common rendering functions, see the [Cairo: A Vector Graphics Library](http://www.cairographics.org/manual/) manual.

 The following sections introduce a general example for drawing a line using Cairo APIs, including some special guidelines.
 Occasionally, you need to adhere to special guidelines to overcome any Cairo drawing limitations in Tizen.